0nikola1/compact-custom-header/README.md

 ## Important notes:

+* Place this "card" as the last card in a view.
+This will prevent spacing issues.

 * If you find that the default header appears again (happens especially on mobile when leaving and returning to the app) include the code in each of your views.

 * When changing options in your lovelace config, you may need to do a full browser refresh after to get it to display correctly. ('ctrl + shift + R' on windows).

-* Do not put inside a stack or any other container cards.
+* Do not put inside a stack or any other container cards unless using panel view.

+* To use with panel view, place as the last card of a vertical stack.

 * When updating, be sure you have the latest companion script (cch_v...js) and have added to a version number at the end of your lovelace resources, like so:
 ```